Compression with wildcards: All exact, or all minimal hitting sets

 \begin{quote} A{ BSTRACT}: { Our objective is the {\it compressed} enumeration (based on wildcards) of all minimal hitting sets of general hypergraphs.
 To the author's best knowledge the only previous attempt towards compression, due to Toda [T], is based on BDD's and much different from our techniques.
 Traditional one-by-one enumeration schemes cannot compete when the number of minimal hitting sets is large and the degree of compression is high.
-Our method works particularly well in these two cases: Either compressing all {\it exact} hitting sets, or compressing all {\it minimum cardinality} hitting sets.} \end{quote}
+Our method works particularly well in these two cases: Either compressing all {\it minimum cardinality} hitting sets, or compressing all {\it exact} hitting sets. } \end{quote}

 {\bf Key words: }{\sl hitting set (minimal, minimum, exact), compressed enumeration, Vertical Layout}